Accessibility:

 Making Your Visit Easier

-At Western Sydney Stadium, we are committed to creating an inclusive environment that prioritises the accessibility, safety, security, and comfort of all our visitors and staff.
+At Western Sydney Stadium, we are committed to creating an inclusive environment that prioritises the accessibility, safety, security, and comfort of all visitors.

-Our friendly Venue Staff are always ready to lend a helping hand whenever needed on event days to ensure an enjoyable experience for all.
+Our friendly volunteers and venue staff are always ready to lend a helping hand whenever needed on event days to ensure an enjoyable experience for all.

 Western Sydney Stadium supports and recognises the Hidden Disability Sunflower